vinuvarshith/org.civicoop.civirules/docs/add-logging.md

 ```
 ### Implement the actual log method

-The remaining bit of the class is to implement the `log` method in such a way that the log messages is shown as a popup to the user.
+The remaining bit of the class is to use [hook_civirules_logger](/hooks/hook_civirules_logger) implement the `log` method in such a way that the log messages is shown as a popup to the user.

 ```php
 function examplecivirulelogger_civirules_logger(\Psr\Log\LoggerInterface &$logger=null) {